 That Saturday, September 20, 2008, which I now consider my 2nd birthday, I underwent over six hours of surgery, both on the front and back of my neck.
 Afterward, I groggily emerged from a post-operative stupor in recovery at about 11pm.
 My brilliant surgeon had not only inserted a cadaver femur crafted into the shape of a new C-4 vertebra (thank you donors everywhere!) into my neck to replace the destroyed one, and replaced the herniated disc between the C-5 and C-6 vertebrae with some high-tech version of a normal cervical disc, but also more importantly had (in the front/posterior and the back/anterior) fused my cervical spine from C-3 to C-5 (including, obviously, my new C-4 vertebrae).
 What this effectively meant was that while I would have to wear a cervical collar for four months, I would never need any halo-type device that screwed into the outside of my head: the long-term neck support is installed in my neck.

-For obvious reasons, after surgery I felt (and continue to feel on a daily basis) an overwhelmingly strong sense of the tremendous good fortune I experienced: I not only survived a devastating accident, but I’d done so without any form of neurological impairment or paralysis.
+For obvious reasons, after surgery I felt (and still regularly feel) an overwhelmingly strong sense of the tremendous good fortune I experienced: I not only survived a devastating accident, but I’d done so without any form of neurological impairment or paralysis.
 Two days after surgery, when speaking with an attending surgeon fellow, I learned how statistically lucky I really was:

 Just as T.S.
 Eliot said that “it’s strange that words are so inadequate” when struggling to describe love, I don’t think I’ll ever adequately be able to express the range of emotions one feels when he knows he’s been given a second chance at life.
 There are moments of unbelievable happiness and relief, but sometimes also a void, a sense of profound undeservedness, and a creeping feeling of survivor’s guilt.
-But, in even the bad there is good, and I’ve taken all these emotions and redirected them to accomplish goals that help others:
+But, even in the bad there is good, and I’ve taken all these emotions and redirected them to accomplish goals that help others as well as myself.

 It is my good fortune to be of complete body, whether I am deserving of it or not.
-I have a tremendous amount of appreciation and gratitude for many, many people that helped keep me safe, mend me, nurse me back to safety, and help me to rebuild my body and spirit.
-Now it’s time to ‘pay it forward’ and find ways to benefit others, especially including those who’ve suffered similar injuries and paralysis.
+I have a tremendous amount of appreciation and gratitude for many, many people that helped keep me safe, mend me, nurse me back to health, and help me to rebuild my body and spirit.
+Now it’s time to ‘pay it forward’ and find ways to benefit others.
 Anything less would be to ignore the amazing path set before me.